How many Cars Can Enter a Cargo Plane?

 Do Your Homework

-Be sure you know the weight and size restrictions of the cargo airplane you intend to utilize before planning to fly your car there.
+Before you plan to fly your car there, be sure you know the weight and size restrictions of the cargo airplane you intend to utilize.

-Keep in mind that shipping multiple cars on large cargo planes may be more expensive than sending them with smaller aircraft.
+Remember that shipping multiple cars on large planes may be more expensive than sending them with smaller aircraft.

 Shipping a car on a cargo plane can be worth the money if you need your vehicle to arrive quickly and safely.
 Otherwise, sea freight is the more intelligent financial choice.